 - Your website and web server (that you paid for) is already a valuable resource.

-- SEO, domain reputation damage and stolen traffic is often equal to losing money.
+- SEO domain reputation damage and stolen traffic are often equal to losing money.

 When it comes to motivation, first of all, there are those who are motivated by money.
 They usually redirect website traffic (also SEO spam), infect sites with cryptocurrency miners, infect visitors with the use of exploit kits, or just use the compromised sites to send out email spam.

-There are also more advanced threats which are more targeted against a specific company/organization, but the motivation still tends to be financial, political/religious, or sometimes personal.
+There are also more advanced threats that are more targeted against a specific company/organization, but the motivation still tends to be financial, political/religious, or sometimes personal.

-Nowadays it’s essential to have a password management tools like Keepass.
+Nowadays it’s essential to have password management tools like Keepass.
 The core point is not to re-use the same password twice, because most incidents happen when attackers steal credentials and link them with different accounts.
-General cyber hygiene should be in place (Antivirus software, website firewall etc.).
-In most cases the person behind the machine is the one clicking the buttons and getting the computer infected, so I would say cyber awareness and training is essential inside the company and it should be discussed with employees on a regular basis.
+General cyber hygiene should be in place (Antivirus software, website firewall, etc.).
+In most cases, the person behind the machine is the one clicking the buttons and getting the computer infected, so I would say cyber awareness and training are essential inside the company and it should be discussed with employees on a regular basis.

-If the marketing department is spinning up a lot of landing pages and public sites, they should have a complete overview about every single site they have, know what software is used and make sure everything stays up-to-date.
+If the marketing department is spinning up a lot of landing pages and public sites, they should have a complete overview of every single site they have, know what software is used, and make sure everything stays up-to-date.
 Additionally, set up alerts if something goes wrong to react as fast as possible to protect the SEO rankings and domain reputation.
-It always feels good to have the piece in mind and have some extra time for updating the software on critical moment by protecting the websites and landing pages with the web application firewall.
+It always feels good to have peace of mind and have some extra time for updating the software on critical moments by protecting the websites and landing pages with the web application firewall.

 I personally think that digital agencies who are building websites and are often the first touch for a new-born company that help them to “enter the online” – are going to be the ones introducing the risks that come with “being online”, eventually shifting into managed service providers in upcoming years.